carker-7/masterThesis/sampleTest.md

+# Sample size testing

 Here the result of the sample size testing is presented.
 The data values were collected once every second for both the 6 minute and  the 60 minute test.
 Thus the average values are of 360 values and 3600 values respectively.
-The tables are ordered by the rightmost difference column in descending order.
+All tables are ordered by the rightmost difference column in descending order.

 ## CPU values